 - Italy has one of the largest historic building heritages in the world: 40% of buildings are over 50 years old.

-For a detailed guide to tax incentives for property renovation in Italy from 2025, please consult the following sources:
+For a detailed guide on tax breaks for property renovations in Italy starting in 2026, you can consult the following sources:

 - Agenzia delle Entrate (Italian Revenue Agency):

-The official website of the Italian Revenue Agency offers comprehensive information on tax deductions for renovations, including details on rates and requirements for 2025.
-You can visit the section dedicated to building renovations.
+The official website of the Revenue Agency offers comprehensive information on tax deductions for renovations, including details on rates and requirements for 2026.
+You can visit the section dedicated to ristrutturazioni edilizie

 - Gauss Group:

-This website provides an in-depth analysis of the changes to the Renovation Bonus that will come into effect in 2025, with details on how to access the incentive and the new rates.
-You can read the full article.
+This website provides an in-depth analysis of the changes to the Renovation Bonus that will take effect in 2026, with details on how to access the incentive and the new tax rates.
+Puoi leggere l’articolo completo

 - Taxes and Duties:

-This portal offers a summary of tax incentives expiring and those valid in 2025, including how to access them and any new regulations.
-Find more information here
+This portal offers a summary of expiring tax breaks and those valid in 2026, including access methods and regulatory updates.
+Find more information here:

 - Altroconsumo:

-An article discussing the deadlines and changes to renovation tax deductions, highlighting the importance of completing work by 2024 to benefit from the current 50% rate.
-You can read more here
+An article discussing the deadlines and changes to the renovation tax deductions, highlighting the importance of completing the work by 2025 to benefit from the current 50% rate.
+You can read more here:

 Other sources: